sveawebpay/php-integration/README.md

 Direct bank orders are not supported, see WebPayAdmin::creditOrder.

+Cancel an undelivered/unconfirmed order.
+Supports Invoice, PaymentPlan and Card orders.
+(For Direct Bank orders, see CreditOrder instead.)

+Use the following methods to set the order attributes needed in the request:
+->setOrderId(sveaOrderId or transactionId from createOrder response) ->setCountryCode()

+Then select the correct ordertype and perform the request:
+->cancelInvoiceOrder() | cancelPaymentPlanOrder() | cancelCardOrder()
+  ->doRequest

+The final doRequest() returns either a CloseOrderResult or an AnnulTransactionResponse:

 See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.CancelOrderBuilder.html" target="_blank">CancelOrderBuilder</a> class for methods used to build the order object and select the order type to cancel.

+See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.WebService.CloseOrderResult.html">CloseOrderResult</a> for invoice and payment plan orders response.

+See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.HostedService.AnnulTransactionResponse.html">AnnulTransactionResponse</a> for card orders response.

 #### 2.1.1. cancelOrder example